-- A system which monitors compliance with PwC HK's audit partner rotation requirements in connection with the member firm's audits of public interest entities; and - A system that records all approved close business relationships entered into by PwC HK.
-These relationships are reviewed on a six month basis to ensure their ongoing permissibility.
+- A system that monitors compliance with PwC HK's audit partner rotation requirements in connection with the member firm's audits of public interest entities; and - A system that records all approved close business relationships entered into by PwC HK.
+These relationships are reviewed periodically to ensure their ongoing permissibility.
+Additionally, PwC HK contributes data on its business relationships that feeds into the Global CES system, so other PwC firms can access the data for independence purposes.